What is chondrosarcoma?

 After surgery, your child may require pain medication until the surgical site heals and ongoing physical therapy.
 Most children are encouraged to resume as active a life as possible.

-Your child will see the orthopaedic surgeon about one to two weeks after surgery, then again every three months for two years post-surgery.
+Your child will see the orthopedic surgeon about one to two weeks after surgery, then again every three months for two years post-surgery.
 Annual monitoring by trained clinicians is strongly encouraged for the next 20 years due to the slow-growing nature of chondrosarcoma.

 Malignant tumors can reoccur — even after being successfully treated — so it is important for your child to see a physician regularly, especially if any symptoms recur.